 These fees do not include the costs associated with the Seed-to-sale SOR, which includes a monthly program fee and fees for plant and package tags.
-These fees do not include the costs associated with criminal background checks as required under 935 CMR 501.000.
+These fees do not include the costs associated with criminal background checks as required under 935 CMR 501.000: Medical Use of Marijuana.
 These fees do not include the costs associated with packaging and label approval.

 All persons required to complete a background check pursuant to 935 CMR 501.101(1)(b) shall be responsible for reimbursement and/or payment of fees relating to criminal and background investigations as necessary for the purpose of evaluating Licensees, agents and applicants for licensure in accordance with 935 CMR 501.101(1)(b).

+For CMOs, an applicant must pay all of the following fees:

+Marijuana Establishment Application Fee.
+A Marijuana Establishment that will be colocated with an MTC shall pay the respective application fee for each type of Marijuana Establishment set forth in 935 CMR 500.005: Fees.

+MTC Application Fee.
+An MTC that will be colocated with a Marijuana Establishment shall pay the applicable fee set forth in 935 CMR 501.005: Fees.

+License Fees.
+A CMO must pay the respective licensing fee(s) for operating an MTC, and the respective licensing fee(s) for operating a Marijuana Establishment.

 501.006: Registration of Certifying Physicians